 - Soothes Stiff Muscles and Reduces Painful Muscle Spasms by Increasing Tissue Metabolism: The heat dilates blood vessels to increase circulation.
 As the injured tissue experiences increased blood flow, it metabolizes its nutrients, relaxing the surrounding muscles and making them more flexible.

 Heat therapy can be applied dry or damp.
 Heated pads, hot water bottles, heat wraps, heat patches, or saunas are examples of dry heat, while moist heat comes from warm baths, steamed towels, or moist heat packs.
+Even most of the modern day recliner chairs comes with heat & massage features which is a breathable solution for reducing back pain and aches naturally.
 Heat can also be applied locally, regionally, or fully.

 When to use heat therapy?
 Use heat on the affected area only after the reduction of inflammation — heat can aggravate inflammation.